buidl1/zundernet/README.md

 _Python3 wallet GUI for [Pirate Chain](https://pirate.black/)_

 Zundernet is new proof of concept wallet, with features not available in other wallets.
+[NEW] Decentralized on-chain in-wallet forum over private blockchain is there!

 It works with Pirate (komodod or pirated) .

-Why Pirate Chain?
-Two reasons:
+**Why Pirate Chain?** Two reasons:
 1. Proven double spend protection via Komodo Platform
 2. Forced private blockchain, using ZEC tech but with forced p2p tx (biggest anon set among private chains).